Pierre Haessig, assistant professor in Electrical Engineering & Control

 - Statistics (time series analysis), for modelling the stochastic inputs, in particular wind and solar power generation.

 Practically, I work most of the time with the Python scientific ecosystem (IPython/Jupyter, numpy, pandas, matplotlib, see the software page).
+I've also started to experiment with Julia, in particular with the optimization package JuMP.

 PhD in Electrical Engineering